-In 2009, Delphinus won a record for having registered the highest amount of successful births in Delphinus Xcaret in 2008, achieving a survival rate of 100% for calves and pregnant females.
+In 2009, Delphinus set a Guinness World Record for having registered the highest amount of successful births in Delphinus Xcaret in 2008, achieving a survival rate of 100% for calves and pregnant females.

 What is the Delphinus Breeding Program?